mynona/vapor-oauth-example/README.md

 * Server checks if user is entitled for requested scope
 * Server returns access_token, refresh_token and id_token as JWT tokens
 * Client validates JWT signature and payload of each token
-* Server deletes expired Access tokens
-* Server deletes expired Refesh tokens
+* (Server deletes expired tokens from the database)
 * Client stores access_token, refresh_token and id_token as cookies on the client
 * Client checks /token_info endpoint to access restricted resources
 * Client can request a new access_token with the refresh_token flow